 - buy a domain, ex. abstractartbykelsey.com or something more general, like watercolorlovers.net.
 This is your website address, make it nice and easy to remember.
 Buy a domain with Namecheap (from $0.99) or Godaddy – the most popular domain marketplace.

 - buy a hosting provider – your domain and some technical files need to “live” somewhere.
 Their home is a hosting place.
-The best, the most secure and stable is Bluehost (only $3.95 per month).
-Don’t go with no name hosting companies, as hosting provider also affect the page speed of your site.
+The best, the most secure, and stable is Bluehost (only $3.95 per month).
+Don’t go with no-name hosting companies, as hosting providers also affect the page speed of your site.
 In fact, you can even buy a domain directly on Bluehost.

-- once you have your domain, you can either use any of website builder, better Squarespace as it is the most proven platform, or WordPress (if you know and want to dig into) to showcase your art and tell your story.
+- once you have your domain, you can either use any of the website builder, better Squarespace as it is the most proven platform or WordPress (if you know and want to dig into) to showcase your art and tell your story.

 Invest in it 2 hours and you will create for yourself a platform which has no commission fees!
 Don’t forget to put your contact and prices there, as some collectors can just contact your directly.